prasadlan/xman/README.md

 ## Managing extensions
 You may manage extensions by accessing *Control Center > Extension Manager (XMan)*.

 If you followed the example from the previous section, you might see an extension called "Test" on the list.
 After enabling it, a "Test!" alert will pop up on every page you access (except on pages within the project scope, because this extension is not set as global on .info file).

-You may also access `/redcap/Test` page, which also display a "Test!" message.
+Besides that, you may also access our plugin page at `/redcap/Test`, which also displays a "Test!" message.

 To enable your extension on a given project, access your project main page, and then click on *Extension Manager (XMan)*.
 This page is analogous the previous one at the Control Center.
 After enabling "Test" for the given project, now you should see the popup again.